Self-Employed Mortgages

 Mortgages for self-employed social media professionals

 Social media as a profession (whether employed or self-employed) is a relatively new prospect for lenders to deal with and assess.
-So, in this regard, getting a mortgage can prove tricky purely on the basis that your track record in the industry may not be substantial enough to provide sufficient proof of income.
+So, in this regard, getting a mortgage can prove tricky because your track record in the industry may not be substantial enough to provide sufficient proof of income.

-However, if you are able to produce enough documentary evidence – mainly in the form of certified accounts over a number of years – then your chances of getting the mortgage you need should really be no different than someone in a more well-known, traditional industry.
-Whether you work in a self-employed capacity for YouTube, TikTok or OnlyFans should not be of importance next to your ability to prove your earnings – over the long term – when you apply.
+However, if you can produce enough documentary evidence – mainly in certified accounts over several years – your chances of getting the mortgage you need should be no different than someone in a more well-known, traditional industry.

 Speak to a broker who specialises in self-employed mortgages